 Everything in this list is easy to do and almost all of it will save you money too.
 This is the best part of natural living, don’t miss out!

 Everything you can buy that can be reused rather than discarded is going to save you money in the long run.
-Check out bamboo kitchen rolls for example.
+Check out bamboo or cloth kitchen rolls for example.

 Switch off taps when you’re not using the flow, switch out your shower heads for low-flow, flush toilets only when needed, etc.

 Install time controls for lights, thermostats, etc. Insulate rooms where necessary.
 Unplug devices when not in use, don’t leave them on standby.

 You don’t need new clothes, new tables, etc. buy used whenever you can.
 Thrift stores and Craigslist are your friends.
 Shop at online thrift stores for gerat deals on vintage clothing.

 Don’t throw out tubs and containers, make them into other things.
 Rip up old clothes and use them for rags.
 Before anything goes in the trash, ask how else it could be used?

 Take a walk around your home and you’ll find it’s full of stuff you bought but rarely (if ever) use.
 Before you buy anything ask, “do I really need this and will I really use it?”
 If not, don’t buy it.
 Read The Joy of Less for inspiration!

 Or at least, some of it.
-You can grow food even in the smallest apartment or condo.
+You can grow food in the smallest apartment or condo.

-You can save money buy buying everything you can in bulk and then putting it into smaller reusable containers at home.
+You can save money buy buying everything you can in bulk and then putting it into smaller reusable containers or stasher bags at home.

 - Walk or cycle rather than drive.